aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-2/_index.md

 ### **Added Workbook.GetNamedStyle Method**
-Aspose.Cells for .NET API has exposed the Workbook.GetNamedStyle method that accepts the string as parameter and retrieves the Style object based on the parameter passed.
+Aspose.Cells for .NET API exposes the Workbook.GetNamedStyle method that accepts a string parameter and retrieves the Style object based on the parameter passed.

 ### **Added Cells.ImportTwoDimensionArray Method**
-Aspose.Cells for .NET API has made possible to import two dimensional arrays to spreadsheet cells by exposing the Cells.ImportTwoDimensionArray(object[,], object[,], int, int, TxtLoadOptions) method.
-The said method imports a two-dimension array of data into a worksheet with more flexible options defined in TxtLoadOptions.
+Aspose.Cells for .NET API makes it possible to import two‑dimensional arrays to spreadsheet cells by exposing the Cells.ImportTwoDimensionArray(object[,], object[,], int, int, TxtLoadOptions) method.
+This method imports a two‑dimensional array of data into a worksheet with flexible options defined in TxtLoadOptions.

 ### **Added OnePagePerSheet, PageIndex & PageCount Properties**
-Aspose.Cells for .NET 8.3.2 has exposed the OnePagePerSheet, PageIndex & PageCount properties for the XpsSaveOptions class.
+Aspose.Cells for .NET 8.3.2 exposes the OnePagePerSheet, PageIndex & PageCount properties for the XpsSaveOptions class.
 The user can fit all contents of a spreadsheet on a single page of XPS using the OnePagePerSheet property and/or retrieve the number of pages to be printed using the PageCount property.
-The PageIndex property gets/sets the 0-based index of the first page to be saved.
+The PageIndex property gets/sets the 0‑based index of the first page to be saved.

 ### **Added NumberDecimalSeparator & NumberGroupSeparator Properties**
-Aspose.Cells for .NET 8.3.2 has introduced NumberDecimalSeparator & NumberGroupSeparator properties that can get/set the custom separators used for formatting & parsing the numeric values in spreadsheets.
+Aspose.Cells for .NET 8.3.2 introduces NumberDecimalSeparator & NumberGroupSeparator properties that can get/set the custom separators used for formatting and parsing numeric values in spreadsheets.

-The following sample code illustrates how to specify the Custom Separators using Aspose.Cells API.
-The following code specifies the custom Decimal and Group separators as dot and space respectively.
+The following sample code illustrates how to specify the custom separators using Aspose.Cells API.
+The code specifies the custom decimal and group separators as a dot and a space, respectively.

 **C#**